 An absolute link is when the link originates from the root of the server (ex: http://www.splio.com/images/logo.png)

 Copy & paste the URL of an HTML email hosted online.
-If your HTML has relative links to images, Splio will transform them in absolute links towards your server.
+If your HTML has relative links to images, Splio will transform them into absolute links towards your server.

 Fix and optimize HTML code for email